 If you change your childcare provider, you may still be eligible for the childcare element, but the amount due may need to be adjusted to take account of any changes in the costs.
-You should tell us as soon as you change your provider.
+You must tell us even if you are still paying the same amount to the new provider.

-We may check the details of your childcare costs with your provider.
-If the details you have given us are out-of-date, we might contact the wrong provider and could stop paying the childcare element if we cannot check the details of your claim.
+We check with childcare providers from time to time, to confirm the details of claims for the childcare element.
+If you do not give us up-to-date details, we might contact the wrong provider.
+If this happens, we could stop paying the childcare element if we cannot check the details of your claim.